 exclusively to post graduate teaching.

 Lawyers have at various points in Indian history been a professional community deeply immersed in

 - the political vanguard of the Indian independence movement;

 - protectors of human rights and the constitution in post 1950 India and

-- a failure to develop a generation of academically competent and socially engaged practitioners and scholars of the law given that a majority of proficient and socially diverse law graduates pursue
+- A failure to develop socially engaged practitioners given that a majority law graduates pursue

 - empirically grounded, and